cybertec-postgresql/pg_squeeze/README.md

 CREATE EXTENSION pg_squeeze;
 ```

-*Note: If you want remove the extension from particular database, make sure the
-database has no "squeeze worker" (see [Enable / disable table
-processing](#enable--disable-table-processing) section) running.
-Otherwise the
-DROP EXTENSION command will hang until it's cancelled.*

 *Note: when upgrading a database cluster with pg_squeeze installed (either using
 `pg_dumpall`/restore or `pg_upgrade`), make sure that the new cluster has
 `pg_squeeze` in `shared_preload_libraries` *before* you upgrade, otherwise